 Loans: Health

-Featured Loan: Community Health Initiatives
+Featured Loan: Compass Health

 The mission of Community Health Initiatives (CHI) is to provide outstanding healthcare for New Yorkers — regardless of their ability to pay.
 A Federally Qualified Health Center (FQHC), this community-based organization offers free and low-cost healthcare for New York residents who may otherwise lack access to quality medical care.
 From preventive to behavioral health services, CHI takes a holistic approach to the care it provides.
 As a full-service clinic, CHI delivers comprehensive care to community members who need it most.